dsarria123/Valorant-ML-Project/README.md

 Build webscraper that extracts the players statistics from all his recorded matches on vlr.gg.
 - Methods used: MatchScraper.py, Table Scraper.py, getPlayerName.py,

 # Cleaning, feature engineering, and building the model.
-IN PROGRESS
-The scraped data frame will be used to create the statistics we want to show.
-As well as being used to train/test the model

-### Features for model:
-Kills/ACS/ADR vs that team
-Kills/ACS/ADR on the agent he will most likely play Kills/ACS/ADR from the most recent games (Exponential smoothing) Use smoothed kills
+DONE
+Done for what I think I can do with this data, maybe will continue in the future.

 # Front end